ibm-cloud-docs/blockchain-sw-251/howto/pricing-sw.md

 ## Pricing
 {: #ibp-software-pricing-pricing}

 The pricing of {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 is based on the number of Virtual Processor Cores (VPCs) used.
 A VPC, or vCPU, can be either a virtual core that is assigned to a virtual server, or a physical processor core in a non-partitioned server.
 You must obtain a licensed entitlement for each VPC made available to the {{site.data.keyword.blockchainfull_notm}} Platform.
 The number of vCPU or CPUs that are required can vary depending on your infrastructure, network design and performance requirements.
+You are only charged for the VPCs used by your Certificate Authority (CA), peer, and ordering nodes.
+Specifically, for the peer, you are only charged for the VPCs used by the peer container itself.
+You are not charged for the VPCs used by the CouchDB, chaincode launcher (and associated chaincode pod), and gRPC proxy containers.
+Similarly, for an ordering service node, you are not charged for the gRPC proxy container.

 If you are using the Red Hat OpenShift Container Platform, you can read more about  VPCs (CPUs) in that platform, see  [Allocating Node Resources](https://docs.openshift.com/container-platform/4.4/nodes/nodes/nodes-nodes-resources-configuring.html){: external}.
 Note that 1 `core` in OpenShift is equivalent to 1 vCPU in {{site.data.keyword.blockchainfull_notm}} Platform.